Sob1234509876/Omni-com/README.md

 some higher reliability throw changing the protocal. (last part).

 alpha 1.2.7 TODO :
-1. Add a BigNum class to plugin math and make sure it is faster than BigInteger.
+Redone some small parts of compiling, tested some stuffs (part 1)
-2. Make some simple ingame commands.
+1. Make some simple ingame commands.
-3. Add some more pages on fandom wiki (see the description of this repo.)
+2. Add some more pages on fandom wiki (see the description of this repo.)
+3. Redo the game.io.input.GET() method for it to take less resource.

 Chinese stuffs (Poorly written classical Chinese)
 ===